Akuli/tkinter-tutorial/event-loop-stuff.md

 Before we dive into other stuff we need to understand what our `root.mainloop()` calls at the ends of our programs are doing.

-When a tkinter program is running, Tk needs to do multiple different things at the same time.
-It does that by breaking everything into tiny pieces.
-So it does a little bit of something, then it does a little bit of something else, then comes back to the first thing and so on.
+When a tkinter program is running, Tk needs to process different kinds of events.
+For example, clicking on a button generates an event, and the main loop must make the button look like it's pressed down and run our callback.
+Tk and most other GUI toolkits do that by simply checking for any new events over and over again, many times every second.
 This is called an **event loop** or **main loop**.

-More fancy words: things that run bit by bit are **asynchronous**, and other things are **synchronous**.
-If a synchronous function runs for more than 0.01 seconds or so, it's also **blocking**.
-For example, `time.sleep` and `print` are both synchonous, but only `time.sleep` is blocking.

-If we tell our asynchronous Tk event loop to run `time.sleep(5)`, then it can't do anything else while it's sleeping.
-That's why everything freezes when we make a button that calls `time.sleep(5)` when it's clicked.
+Button callbacks are also ran in the main loop.
+So if our button callback takes 5 seconds to run, the main loop can't proess other events while it's running.
+For example, it can't close the root window when we try to close it.
+That's why everything froze with our `time.sleep(5)` callback.

 ## After Callbacks